aldipiroli/mnist_cnn/README.md

 ![alt text](./media/model_diagram.jpeg)

-The second model adds a new convolutional layer with 128 filters. relu activation and a max pooling at the end of it.
+The second model adds a new convolutional layer with 128 filters, a relu activation and a max pooling at the end of it.

 ### Image Processing
 When evaluation the model input mouse data, the image is take using opencv using a 500x500 canvas.
 Then the image is centered and finally is reduced to a 28x28 image (MNIST origianl image format).